bence-t0th/CustomAlertKit/README.md

 ## Requirements

+The pod requires iOS 15 deployment target, and it is compatible only with SwiftUI.

 ## Installation

 CustomAlertKit is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'CustomAlertKit'